Skip to content

 -param:g_verboseLevel=3 -param:g_enableVideoRecording=true

-• -poll forces the program to do an initial poll upon startup.
-Normal action is to wait the pending time before doing the initial poll.
+• -poll Forces the program to perform an initial poll upon startup.
+The normal action is to wait for the pending time before performing the initial poll.

-• -testset:[Test Set ID] allows you to tell RapiseLauncher to execute a specific test set on the remote computer (e.g. -testset:45 runs test set TX00045).
-Since Rapise 6.7 one may pass a comma separated list of test set Ids (e.g. -testset:45,46,47).
+• -testset:[Test Set ID] Allows RapiseLauncher to execute a specific test set on the remote computer (e.g., -testset:45 runs test set TX00045).
+Since Rapise 6.7, you can pass a comma-separated list of Test Set IDs (e.g., -testset:45,46,47).
 Listed test sets are executed sequentially.

 [1024, 768], [1280, 720], [1920, 1080]

-• filename must be the last item on the command line.
-This is a TST file downloaded from SpiraTest to start immediate execution on.
+• filename Must be the last item on the command line.
+This is a TST file downloaded from SpiraTest to start immediate execution.
 Optional.

 Record Playback Videos